Strict enforcement of initiative rejected - SWI swissinfo.ch

 There are concerns that any attempt by Switzerland to undermine this principle could lead to Brussels cancelling a set of seven treaties, in force since 2002, regulating labour, trade, transport, procurement and research.

-They give the Swiss private sector access to single European market with more than 500 million potential consumers.
+They give the Swiss private sector access to a single European market with more than 500 million potential consumers.

 The latest top-level meeting between Swiss President Johann Schneider-Ammann and EU Commission Jean-Claude Juncker on Monday failed to break the impasse.